wilsonae/GetData_Assignment/README.md

 library("tidyr", lib.loc="~/R/win-library/3.2")
 ```

+### Read in all of the data
-The next step is to read in all of the data using the read.table command.
+Read in the data using the read.table command.
 At the same time, the data is wrapped with a data frame table using the tbl_df command.

+The three files for the training data are in the subfolder *train* and are
+- *y_train.txt*: the activity IDs for each observation of the training data.
+The data is given the variable name *act_id*
+- *subject_train.txt*: the subject ID for each observation of the training data.
+The data is given the variable name *subject*
+- *x_train.txt*: the observed data values.
+Each row consists of 561 variables as described in the *feature_info.txt* file.
 ```
 # Step 0: Read in all of the data